Reading is good for you...

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking Mint Hydralazine.

-10 mg Each orange, round, scored tablet, debossed with "H" on one side and "38" on the other side, contains 10 mg of hydralazine.
+Each orange, round, scored tablet, debossed with "H" on one side and "38" on the other side, contains 10 mg of hydralazine.
 Nonmedicinal ingredients: anhydrous lactose, microcrystalline cellulose, sodium starch glycolate, stearic acid, and FD&C Yellow No. 6.

-25 mg Each orange, round, unscored tablet, debossed with "H" on one side and "39" on the other side, contains 25 mg of hydralazine.
+Each orange, round, unscored tablet, debossed with "H" on one side and "39" on the other side, contains 25 mg of hydralazine.
 Nonmedicinal ingredients: anhydrous lactose, microcrystalline cellulose, sodium starch glycolate, stearic acid, and FD&C Yellow No. 6.

-50 mg Each orange, round, unscored tablet, debossed with "H" on one side and "40" on the other side, contains 50 mg of hydralazine.
+Each orange, round, unscored tablet, debossed with "H" on one side and "40" on the other side, contains 50 mg of hydralazine.
 Nonmedicinal ingredients: anhydrous lactose, microcrystalline cellulose, sodium starch glycolate, stearic acid, and FD&C Yellow No. 6.